 - SYDNEY OMARR--- Newspaper syndicated astrology writer.
 Every year astrology forecast books are written using his name as the author.
 Former wife: Geraldine Saunders of The Love Boat" TV series.

 - WARREN AVIS---- Founder of Avis Rental Cars.

 - ROCKY AOKI--- Former wrestler, restaurateur, founded the Benihana chain of Japanese cuisine.

 - TEDDY STAUFFER--- Swiss bandleader, musician, actor, nightclub and restaurant owner.
 He was known as Mr. Acapulco.
 In Acapulco he co-owned the Racket Club, The Perla cafe and created the famous Cliff Divers spectacle.
 He was married to Hedy Lamarr (movie star) and dated Rita Hayworth and Gene Tierney.

 - ANNE-MARIE ROCKEFELLER--- Ex-wife of Steven Rockefeller (son of former U.S.

 Vice President Nelson Rockefeller).

 - DONNA RICE--- Former model, actress, speaker, film producer, Internet Safety Advocate.
-Gained notoriety with Gary Hart (politician who was going to run for U.S. President).
-The scandal ended his career.
-A 2018-2019 movie produced about them.
+Gained notoriety with Gary Hart (a politician who was going to run for U.S. President).
+The scandal ended his career).
+A 2018-2019 movie was produced about them.